From the Dean

 The SOE’s DAC, which was formally established in August 2020, is a standing committee responsible for collaboratively leading, designing, and coordinating equity, inclusion, and diversity-related processes and programs for the SOE.
 This committee, as its name portends, has a bias toward action.
 More information on this committee and its activities can be found here.

-These changes are just the beginning of what will be an ongoing process of transformation.
-It takes courage to move from talk to action.
-Our faculty, staff, students, and alumni, together are charting a new path for the SOE one that will push against systemic racism and foster diversity, equity, and inclusion in the SOE, LMU, and the world at large.
+The SOE community is charting a new path—one that pushes back against systemic racism and fosters diversity, equity, inclusion, anti-racism, and social justice in the SOE, LMU, and the world at large.
 I look forward to engaging in this important work with all of you.

 Michelle D. Young, Ph.D.